The Museum is proud to partner with individuals, schools and foundations to bring the arts to underserved audiences.

 Sponsored by the Arts Education Council

-The Artist-in-Residence develops art lessons centered on Museum exhibition content and presents art processes and methods to classroom teachers so that they may continue implementing art curriculum after the end of the residency.
-The program includes a visit to the Museum and an exhibition of student work shown in the Museum’s boardroom.
+The Artist-in-Residence Program develops art lessons centered on Museum exhibition content and presents art processes and methods to classroom teachers so that they may continue implementing art curriculum after the end of the residency.
+The program includes a visit to the Museum and an exhibition of student work shown in the Museum’s Auditorium.

 School in the Park

 Funded through the generosity of Price Charities, School in the Park is an innovative program that shifts the location of school from a traditional classroom setting in an inner-city school to the resources and educational opportunities available at museums in Balboa Park.
 The instructional environment offers interactive learning and encourages students to become active participants in their own education.
-The participating third- to seventh-grade students and their families are invited to return to the Museum free of charge.
+The participating third- to eighth-grade students and their families are invited to return to the Museum free of charge.

 Throughout the year, museum educators visit up to twelve sites, providing anywhere between six and twenty workshop sessions, visits to the Museum, and a final reception or exhibition.